aiven/devportal/docs/platform/concepts/service_backups.rst

 Backups at Aiven
 ================

 This article provides information on general rules for handling service backups in Aiven.
 It also covers service-specific backup details, such as backup frequency and retention period per service.
-Learn about our backup-restore strategies for powering-off/on services and find out if Aiven allos accessing backups.
+Learn about our backup-restore strategies for powering-off/on services and find out if Aiven allows accessing backups.

 About backups at Aiven
 ----------------------